p0dalirius/DumpSMBShare/README.md

 optional arguments:
-  -h, --help            show this help message and exit -share SHARE          SMB Share to dump
+  -h, --help            show this help message and exit -s SHARE, --share SHARE
+                        SMB Share to dump
-  -list-shares          Lists SMB shares.
+  -l, --list-shares     Lists SMB shares.
-  -extensions EXTENSIONS
+  -e EXTENSIONS, --extensions EXTENSIONS
                         Extensions
+  -D DUMP_DIR, --dump-dir DUMP_DIR
-  -dump-dir DUMP_DIR    Dump directory
+                        Dump directory
+  -f FILE, --file FILE  SMB file to dump
+  -B BASE_DIR, --base-dir BASE_DIR
-  -base-dir BASE_DIR    Directory to search in (Default: /) -ts                   Adds timestamp to every logging output -debug                Turn DEBUG output ON
+                        Directory to search in (Default: /) --debug               Turn on debug output.
+(Default: False) -q, --quiet           Turn DEBUG output ON

 authentication:
-  -hashes LMHASH:NTHASH
+  -H LMHASH:NTHASH, --hashes LMHASH:NTHASH
-                        NTLM hashes, format is LMHASH:NTHASH -no-pass              Don't ask for password (useful for -k) -k                    Use Kerberos authentication.
+                        NTLM hashes, format is LMHASH:NTHASH --no-pass             Don't ask for password (useful for -k) -k, --kerberos        Use Kerberos authentication.
 Grabs credentials from ccache file (KRB5CCNAME) based on target parameters.
-If valid credentials cannot be found, it will use the ones specified in the command line
+If valid credentials cannot be found, it will use the ones specified in the command line -A hex key, --aesKey hex key
-  -aesKey hex key       AES key to use for Kerberos Authentication (128 or 256 bits)
+                        AES key to use for Kerberos Authentication (128 or 256 bits)

 connection:
-  -dc-ip ip address     IP Address of the domain controller.
+  --dc-ip ip address    IP Address of the domain controller.
 If omitted it will use the domain part (FQDN) specified in the target parameter
-  -target-ip ip address
+  -I ip address, --target-ip ip address
                         IP Address of the target machine.
 If omitted it will use whatever was specified as target.
-This is useful when target is the NetBIOS name and you cannot resolve it
+This is useful when target is the NetBIOS name and you cannot resolve it -P [destination port], --port [destination port]
-  -port [destination port]
                         Destination port to connect to SMB Server
 ```